Horbenkodev/hugo-blog/content/posts/what-is-a-chatbot-and-how-to-use-it-for-business/index.md

 ---
 title: What is a Chatbot and How to Use It for Your Business
+breadcrumbs: Chatbot for Business
+draft: false
-publishDate: '2017-12-29T00:00:00Z'
+publishDate: 2017-12-29T00:00:00Z
-authors: []
+image: what-is-chatbot.jpg
+og_image: what-is-chatbot.jpg
 description: The evolution of artificial intelligence is now in full swing and chatbots are only a faint splash on a huge wave of progress.
 Today the number of users of messaging apps like WhatsApp, Slack, Skype and their analogs is skyrocketing, Facebook Messenger alone has more than 1.2 billion monthly users.
 With the spread of messengers, virtual chatterbots are becoming increasingly in demand.
-image: what-is-chatbot.jpg
-og_image: what-is-chatbot.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
+industries: []
 ---
 The evolution of artificial intelligence is now in full swing and chatbots are only a faint splash on a huge wave of progress.
 Today the number of users of messaging apps like WhatsApp, Slack, Skype and their analogs is skyrocketing, Facebook Messenger alone has more than <a href="https://www.statista.com/statistics/417295/facebook-messenger-monthly-active-users/" rel="nofollow" target="_blank">1.2 billion</a> monthly users.
 With the spread of messengers, virtual chatterbots that imitate human conversations for solving various tasks are becoming increasingly in demand.
 Chinese WeChat bots can already set medical appointments, call a taxi, send money to friends, check in for a flight and many many other.